 Petrelintide Phase 3: Roche and Zealand Push Pure Amylin Analog as Gentler GLP-1 Alternative

-Petrelintide (ZP8396), a long-acting pure amylin analog from Roche and Zealand, advances to Phase 3 ZUPREME-1 in H2 2026.
-Positioned as a gentler GLP-1 alternative.
+Petrelintide (ZP8396), Roche and Zealand's long-acting amylin analog, enters Phase 3 ZUPREME-1 in H2 2026.
+A gentler GLP-1 alternative.

 Important Notice: This article is intended exclusively for scientific information and research purposes.
 All substances mentioned are not intended for human consumption.
 Always consult qualified professionals before using peptides.